-You do not need to enter any of your gifts to your spouse on Schedule A unless you gave a gift of a terminable interest to your spouse, you gave a gift of a future interest to your spouse as described below, or your spouse was not a citizen of the U.S. at the time of the gift.
+You do not need to enter any of your gifts to your spouse on Schedule A unless you gave a gift of a terminable interest to your spouse, you gave a gift of a future interest to your spouse as described below, or your spouse was not a citizen of the United States at the time of the gift.

 Terminable interest.-Terminable interests are defined in the instructions to line 8.
-If all the terminable interests you gave to your spouse qualify as life estates with power of appointment (defined on page 6) you do not need to enter any of them on Schedule A. However, if you gave your spouse any terminable interest that does not qualify as a life estate with power of appointment, you must report on Schedule A all gifts of terminable interests you made to your spouse during the year.
-You should not report any gifts you made to your spouse who is a U.S. citizen that are not terminable interests (except as described under Future interest below); however, you must report all terminable interests, whether or not they can be deducted.

-Charitable remainder trusts.-If you make a gift to a charitable remainder trust and your spouse is the only noncharitable beneficiary (other than yourself), the interest you gave to your spouse is not considered a terminable interest and, therefore, should not be shown on Schedule A. For definitions and rules concerning these trusts, see section 2056(b)(8)(B) and Regulations section 20.2055-2.
+If all the terminable interests you gave to your spouse qualify as life estates with power of appointment (defined on page 7) you do not need to enter any of them on Schedule A. However, if you gave your spouse any terminable interest that does not qualify as a life estate with power of appointment, you must report on Schedule A all gifts of terminable interests you made to your spouse during the year.
+You should not report any gifts you made to your spouse who is a U.S. citizen that are not terminable interests (except as described under Future interest below); however, you must report all terminable interests, whether or not they can spouse is the only noncharitable beneficiary (other than yourself), the interest you gave to your spouse is not considered a terminable interest and, therefore, should not be shown on Schedule A. For definitions and rules concerning these trusts, see section 2056(b)(8)(B) and Regulations section 20.2055-2.